uwidev/sd-scripts/README.md

+## Additions and changes from upstream
+`train_lora.py` is a script that loops a directory to find directories that follow the `config.toml` and `dataset.toml` training setup.
+It will train the loras sequentially and change the naming such that it's easier to reference later.
+When done training, it will move the directory to `../archive/{basename}`.

+Your `config.toml`'s `output_name` value is set to `{basename}`.

+I also nabbed derria-distro's custom schedulers and updated them to torch 2.7 nightly.
+If you want to run an earlier torch, you need to flip the comment and uncommented code under their `__init__` functions.

+---

 This repository contains training, generation and utility scripts for Stable Diffusion.

 [__Change History__](#change-history) is moved to the bottom of the page.